tracsman/AzureCT/README.md

  - [An unsuccessful run][Timeout]

 ### Data Presentation and Review
-After running Get-AzureNetworkAvailability.ps1, a web page should open on the local PC, displaying the data for all script runs.
+After running Get-AzureNetworkAvailability, a web page should open on the local PC, displaying the data for all script runs.
 The page can be opened at any time by opening a browser and navigating to `http://<Azure VM IP>` e.g. http://10.0.0.1.

 The drop down on that page will show all the data sets (by data and time) contained in the servers XML files.

 Selecting a specific data set will display the graph and detailed tabular data for that run, as well as the summary information.

-### Other Tool Scripts
+### Other Tool Cmdlets
-There are two other scripts that can be run:
+There are two other commands that can be run:
-- Clear-History.ps1
+- Clear-AzureCTHistory
-- Show-Results.ps1
+- Show-AzureCTResults

-Both scripts have a single input parameter:
+Both cmdlets have a single input parameter:
-- **RemoteHost** - This parameter is required for Show-Results and optional for Clear-History, for both scripts this parameter is the IP Address of the Azure VM copied in step 3 of the Installation Instructions above.
+- **RemoteHost** - This parameter is required for Show-AzureCTResults and optional for Clear-AzureCTHistory, for both scripts this parameter is the IP Address of the Azure VM copied in step 2 of the Installation Instructions above.

-#### Clear-History.ps1
+#### Clear-AzureCTHistory
-This script will delete any Get-AzureNetworkAvailability data on both the local PC and the remote Azure VM (if the remote server IP is provided).
-This script is never required to be run, but can be helpful if there are many entries in the drop-down box, a new series of tests is about to be run, or if the XML file size becomes slow rendering in the browser.
+This function will delete any Get-AzureNetworkAvailability data on both the local PC and the remote Azure VM (if the remote server IP is provided).
+This command is never required to be run, but can be helpful if there are many entries in the web page drop-down box, a new series of tests is about to be run, or if the XML file size becomes slow rendering in the browser.

-#### Show-Results.ps1
+#### Show-AzureCTResults
-This script will open a web browser on the local Client PC to display the Get-AzureNetworkAvailability data saved to the remote Azure VM.
+This function will open a web browser on the local Client PC to display the Get-AzureNetworkAvailability data saved to the remote Azure VM.

 ### Removing the Azure Connectivity Toolkit
 Once testing is complete the Azure VM should be deleted to avoid unnecessary Azure usage (and associated charges) and all local files can be deleted.
-There is nothing permanently installed, only files copied from GitHub and potentially the two XML files in the Local Client PC %temp% directory.
+There is nothing permanently installed, only the PowerShell module files copied from GitHub and potentially the two XML files in the Local Client PC %temp% directory.

 To ensure 100% removal of all artifacts from this tool perform the following steps:

-1. Run the Clear-History.ps1 command from PowerShell (the Remote-Host parameter is optional and not required) to delete any temporary files created.
+1. Run the Clear-AzureCTHistory command from PowerShell (the Remote-Host parameter is optional and not required) to delete any temporary files created.
-2. Delete all files on the local Client PC copied from GitHub
-3. Delete the Azure VM
+2. Delete the Azure VM, and any other associated Azure resources created to run these tests.
+3. On the local PC, delete the AzureCT directory and all files and subdirectories therein; these can be found in the "%USERPROFILE%\Documents\WindowsPowerShell\Modules" folder (e.g. for me this is "C:\Users\tracsman\Documents\WindowsPowerShell\Modules").

 ## History
 2016-02-03 - Initial beta release, version 0.5.

-## To Do (Backlog) In Priority Order

-1. (Get-LocalTrace.ps1) Net new script, if Get-AzureNetworkAvailability fails, a simple information collector to provide troubleshooting information.
-2. (Get-ServerTrace.ps1) Net new server side script that works with Get-LocalTrace.ps1 to inspect the network from the Azure side back towards the on-premise network.
-These two data sets will hopefully provide information to detect in which component the fault lies.
-3. (Get-AzureNetworkAvailability.ps1) Check XML schema version, if not current, overwrite local XML.
-4. (Get-AzureNetworkAvailability.ps1) Add more help information, add Verbose output (Write-Verbose), and Debug Output (Write-Debug)
-5. (Get-AzureNetworkAvailability.ps1) Add ending stats if CRTL-C pressed in middle of job
-6. (DisplayAvailability.html) Make it prettier
-7. (AzureCT.psm1) Wrap the client side scripts into a module for ease of installation
+2016-02-07 - Updated beta release, version

 ## Incorporated Licenses
 This tool incorporates [JQuery](https://jquery.org/license/ "JQuery License") for XML manipulation and is included in the ServerSide files.
 JQuery.js is included and used under the requirements of the MIT License, and in compliance with the main JQuery license proviso "*You are free to use any jQuery Foundation project in any other project (even commercial projects) as long as the copyright header is left intact.*"